Nonsurgical Weight Loss Programs

 - What do you expect to achieve by participating in lifestyle modification

-In preparation for your initial dietitian visit, it is recommended and appreciated if you keep a brief food and exercise diary for 3-4 days.
-It is best to have at least one weekend day recorded as well as one week day.
-Click here for the Food Log and Exercise Log.
+In preparation for your initial dietitian visit, it is recommended and appreciated if you keep a brief food and exercise diary for three to four days.
+It is best to have at least one weekend day recorded and one weekday.

 Initial visits are scheduled for 20 minutes.
-At subsequent visits, progress will be assessed, obstacles to achieving goals will be discussed, and further modifications will be made as you progress in your journey.
+At subsequent visits, progress will be assessed, obstacles to achieving goals will be discussed, and further modifications may be made as you progress in your journey.

-As part of our program, the dietitians work very closely with a Nutrition Specialist Physician.
+As part of our program, the dietitians work closely with a physician nutrition specialist.
 After the initial assessment, it is determined if additional medical follow up is needed.
 Reasons to refer to the doctor specializing in weight loss:

 - Possible medical cause of weight gain or inability to lose weight

-- Recommendations on treatment of co-morbidites (diseases related to weight such as Diabetes, Hypertension, etc..)
+- Recommendations on treatment of co-morbidities (diseases related to weight, such as diabetes or hypertension)

 - Evaluations for anti-obesity medications

-Note that all of these (except those referred directly for bariatric surgery) require assessment by the dietitian before proceeding to an MD appointment.
-All programs are followed by our Physician Nutrition Specialist (MD).
+Note that all of these — except those referred directly for bariatric surgery — require assessment by the dietitian before proceeding to an appointment with a medical doctor.
+All programs are followed by our physician nutrition specialist.